23Nilesh/Simulations-of-mechanical-systems/README.md

-# Simulations(MATLAB)
-> Modeling of PID controller-based d.c.
-Motor in Simulink.
+# Modeling of PID controller-based d.c.
+Motor
 >Simulations help us to understand the design and behavior of our model.
 >
 >For eg:-